andy-h1/100-days-of-code/log.md

 **Thoughts:** Quite an interesting curriculum.
 Having spent some time doing CSS and Visual Design and then understanding semantics with Accessibility was cool.
 Starting to understand everything a bit better now and seeing how everything fits.

+### Day 9: 7th September 2018

+**Today's Progress**: Finished Responsive Web Design Principles.
+Working on CSS Flexbox Challenges next

+**Thoughts:** Really enjoyed this part of the curriculum seeing how clever CSS is and how it can adapt to different screen sizes.
+Working on CSS Flexbox challenges next.